-What is Exact Data Match (EDM) ?
+What Is Exact Data Match (EDM)?

 Exact Data Match (EDM) is a critical component of data loss prevention (DLP), a security approach designed to protect business information and other sensitive data from being exposed.
-In its 2019 Data Breach Investigation Report, Verizon found that approximately 34 percent of breaches involved internal actors either unintentionally or through misuse, which is why DLP remains a critical component of enterprise security.
+In its 2019 Data Breach Investigation Report, Verizon found that approximately 34% of breaches involved internal actors either unintentionally or through misuse, which is why DLP remains a critical component of enterprise security.

 Typically, DLP systems use pattern matching to identify the data that needs to be protected.
-Credit card numbers, account numbers, Social Security Numbers, and countless others are the types of patterns a DLP system will monitor, depending on the types of records the administrator has selected for protection and the policies attached to them.
+Credit card numbers, account numbers, Social Security numbers, and countless others are the types of patterns a DLP system will monitor, depending on the types of records the administrator has selected for protection and the policies attached to them.

 EDM is a different approach.
 Instead of identifying the data that needs to be protected through pattern matching, EDM monitors the actual data that needs to be protected, which dramatically increases detection accuracy and nearly eliminates false positives.